jfspps/howtos/ProgrammingC++/6_WindowsAPIGDI.md

 The coordinates of the area that needs repainting are stored in `rcPaint` field of the `PAINTSTRUCT ps` that is returned by `BeginPaint()` (stored above in `hdc`).

+## Updating the entire client area

 The area returned (known to `hdc` above) is not always the entire client area, only some portion of it.
-If an update to the whole of the client area (e.g. for graphics applications and games) was required, then the application code would instead get a handle to the _graphics device context_ of the window.
+If an update to the whole of the client area (e.g. for graphics applications and games) is required, then the application code would instead get a handle to the _graphics device context_ of the window.

+### Introducing GetDC and ReleaseDC

 Normally, one can get the context with `GetDC()` but must then eventually return the handle back to Windows when done, with `ReleaseDC()`: